 WFH is the “new normal” that’s here to stay

 Regardless of your location, you’ll see an increase in the number of residents working from home.
 The world is changing the way people conduct business and live their lives.
 The work-from-home trend has been on the rise for years and has only accelerated in the past year.
 Many industries are embracing full- or part-time remote work.
-As a property manager, developer, or owner, you can respond to this “new normal” by updating your buildings to accommodate residents working from home.
+As a property manager, developer, or owner, you can respond to this “new normal” by updating and redesigning your buildings to accommodate residents working from home.